Tips to Save Time with Project Management Templates

 - Deadlines and milestones

-- Necessary resources need to complete the task
+- Necessary resources are needed to complete the task

 - Progress evaluation measures